 A new concept in prenatal classes has men in Melbourne heading to the pub in the name of childbirth.

-Limerick arms hotel South Melbourne on the 4th Wednesday of every month at 7pm
+The Terminus hotel on the 4th Monday of every month from 7 - 9.45pm

 Talk to you mates and come along to a session.
 Pick up new tips and be an effective helper for your partner in labour.

 Dads are usually overlooked when it comes to childbirth preparation.
 Yet when it comes to the big day, they need to know how to support their partner through what can be the most physically challenging and emotionally charged event in their lives.

 Beer + Bubs, a one-night session held in local pubs, was developed by Sydney-based childbirth educator and birth attendant, Lucy Perry; and is now directed by Carrina Bradbury, a Western Australian childbirth educator and family therapist.

 “I could see that dads really wanted to be involved in the births of their babies, they just didn’t know how,” says Lucy.
 “But they like the idea of heading to the pub with a bunch of other men who are in the same boat as them.”

 Beer + Bubs has been running in Sydney since 2004, going national in 2009 with dads in all major Australian cities and some regional areas sinking a few beers in the name of fatherhood.

 Most men are surprised to learn that childbirth is not a spectator sport and that they can have a profound impact on their partner’s birth experience, helping to make it faster and easier for them.